-Protests by political parties from Tamil Nadu in both the state Assembly and in Rajya Sabha earlier this week forced the Centre to cancel an examination held on July 14 to fill vacancies in the postal department.
+Protests by political parties from Tamil Nadu in the state Assembly and Rajya Sabha earlier this week forced the Centre to cancel an examination held on July 14 to fill vacancies in the postal department.
 The Centre’s decision was announced by Union Communications Minister Ravi Shankar Prasad in Parliament Tuesday.
-The Minister said that the fresh examination would be held in all regional languages, including Tamil.
+The Minister said the fresh examination would be held in all regional languages, including Tamil.

 The controversy around the July 14 exam

 Until last year, candidates appearing for examinations to fill vacancies in various grades in the postal department could take the test in 15 languages, including Malayalam, Tamil, Telugu, and Kannada.
 The notification for this year’s examination, released on May 10, did not deviate from this system.
-However, three days ahead of the exam, on July 11, the postal department issued new guidelines, laying down that candidates would have to take the exam only in Hindi or English.
+However, three days before the exam, on July 11, the postal department issued new guidelines, stating that candidates would have to take the exam only in Hindi or English.
 A senior official close to the recruitment process told The Indian Express that the exam was canceled “for many reasons,” including the protests from Tamil Nadu.

 Recruitment tests: a history of problems